lujiefsi/CrashTuner/README.md

 | [HBASE-22050](https://issues.apache.org/jira/browse/HBASE-22050) | Unresolved |[HBASE-22050.patch](https://issues.apache.org/jira/secure/attachment/12962339/0001-fix-HBASE-22050.patch) | YARN-8649 | YARN-8649 |
 | [HDFS-14216](https://issues.apache.org/jira/browse/HDFS-14216) | Fixed |[HDFS-14216_6.patch](https://issues.apache.org/jira/secure/attachment/12959591/HDFS-14216_6.patch) | YARN-8649 | DataNodeId |
 | [HDFS-14372](https://issues.apache.org/jira/browse/HDFS-14372) | Unresolved | [HDFS-14372_2.patch](https://issues.apache.org/jira/secure/attachment/12964354/HDFS-14372_2.patch) | YARN-8649 | DataNodeInfo |

+## Others

+### How to determine the bug Priority?

+JIRA has 5 level Priority:Blocker, Critical, Major, Minor and Trivial

+When we create a bug issue, JIRA will assign a default Priority as "Major".
+If the origin developers think the bug has more serious affection,  they will change the Priority as Critical or Blocker, like [YARN-9194](<https://issues.apache.org/jira/browse/YARN-9194>).
+Of course, some bugs' affections are not  serious as we think, the origin developers  may change their Priority  as Minor or Trivial, like  [HBASE-22023](<https://issues.apache.org/jira/browse/HBASE-22023>).